facelessuser/RegReplace/docs/usage.md

-# User Guide {: .doctitle}
-Configuring and using RegReplace.

----

 !!! warning "Regular Expression Engine"
-    Remember that the regular expression engine that is used is Python's [re](https://docs.python.org/3.4/library/re.html), not Sublime's internal regular expression engine.
-If enabling `extended_back_references`, additional syntax is added which is covered in the [backrefs documentation](http://facelessuser.github.io/backrefs/usage/).
+    Remember that the regular expression engine that is used is Python's [re][re], not Sublime's internal regular expression engine.
+If enabling `extended_back_references`, additional syntax is added which is covered in the [backrefs documentation][backrefs].

     To enable such features as case insensitivity or dotall, see [re's documentation](https://docs.python.org/3.4/library/re.html).